philipguin/JpdbGameDecks/contributing.md

 To create and upload your deck, please do the following:

-1. Check [here](https://philipguin.github.io/JpdbGameDecks) to ensure it doesn't already exist and isn't already being created by someone.
+1. Check [here](https://philipguin.github.io/JpdbGameDecks) and [here](https://github.com/philipguin/JpdbGameDecks/issues) to ensure it doesn't already exist and isn't already being created by someone.

-2. [Open an issue](https://github.com/philipguin/JpdbGameDecks/issues) with title "Contribution: \<Game Names\>"
+2. [Open an issue](https://github.com/philipguin/JpdbGameDecks/issues/new) with title "Contribution: \<Game Names\>"

     * Provide a very rough timeline. _Please do some research before making a commitment!_ Resources for a game often aren't available, and obtaining your own can be prohibitively time-consuming.